linode/linode_api4-python/examples/install-on-linode/README.md

 both as a list, and as a single requested object.
-Lists are retrieved by asking the `LinodeClient` for a list of related objects, like `client.regions()`, while individual objects that we already know the ID for and will not change can be accessed by creating a new instate of the correct type with the known ID.
-For this to work, the user whose token is being used must have access to the construed object.
+Lists are retrieved by asking the `LinodeClient` for a list of related objects, like `client.regions()`, while individual objects that we already know the ID for and will not change can be accessed by creating a new instance of the correct type with the known ID.
+For this to work, the user whose token is being used must have access to the constructed object.

 ### Disclaimer